framps/raspiBackup/README.md

 ![Installationdemo](https://www.linux-tips-and-tricks.de/images/raspiBackupInstall_en.gif)

 ## Donations
-If raspiBackup helps you to sleep well all night because you know a crash of your Raspberry can easily be recovered please consider to donate some money to raspiBackup development.
+If raspiBackup helps you to sleep well all night because you know a crash of your Raspberry can easily be recovered please consider to donate to raspiBackup development.
 Just visit [this page](https://www.linux-tips-and-tricks.de/en/backup#donation) for donation details.

 ## Usage
 For the latest and actual list of options see [here](https://www.linux-tips-and-tricks.de/en/backup#parameters)